 Dr Karpati is a globally recognized expert in public health, with more than 20 years of leadership experience in epidemiology, programs, emergency response, and policy.
 Prior to joining Vital Strategies in 2014, Dr Karpati spent 14 years with the New York City Department of Health and Mental Hygiene, most recently as Executive Deputy Commissioner for Mental Hygiene.
 In that role, he oversaw the Health Department’s work around mental illnesses, substance use and developmental disabilities.
 He also served as the founding Assistant Commissioner for the Health Department’s District Public Health Office in Brooklyn, devoted to reducing health disparities by engaging communities in health and social solutions.

-Prior to joining Vital Strategies, Adam spent 14 years with New York City Department of Health and Mental Hygiene, most recently as Executive Deputy Commissioner for the Division of Mental Hygiene.
-Adam earned his medical degree from McGill University Faculty of Medicine, Montreal and completed a residency in internal medicine at New York University Medical Center, Bellevue Hospital.
-He also completed the Centers for Disease Control and Prevention’s preventive medicine residency and earned his Master of Public Health degree from Harvard School of Public Health.
+Dr Karpati earned his medical degree from McGill University Faculty of Medicine, Montreal and completed a residency in internal medicine at New York University Medical Center and Bellevue Hospital.
+He served in the Epidemic Intelligence Service at the U.S. Centers for Disease Control and Prevention and also completed the CDC’s preventive medicine residency.
+He earned his Master of Public Health degree from the Harvard School of Public Health.